cstook/FastHenryHelper.jl/docs/src/examples.md

 # Example 1: A simple example from the FastHenry documentation.

-This example is a recreation of the example in section 1.2 of "FastHenry Users Guide" using FastHeneryHelper.
+This example is a recreation of the example in section 1.2 of "[FastHenry User's Guide](https://github.com/ediloren/FastHenry2/blob/master/doc/FastHenry_User_Guide.pdf)" using FastHeneryHelper.

 load the module
 ```@example 1